harness/developer-hub/release-notes/platform.md

 - Login issues occurred in NextGen when FirstGen delegates were scaled down because the LDAP Authentication task was initially sent to FirstGen Delegates.
 If a FirstGen delegate wasn't available, the task would expire before being sent to a NextGen delegate.
 Compounding the issue, the timer at the Gateway was set to expire before the delegate task, leading to failed login attempts.
 We have implemented a solution that prioritizes sending the LDAP Authentication task to NextGen delegates first if the feature flag `PL_USE_NG_DELEGATE_LDAP_AUTH` is enabled, thereby enhancing the reliability of login processes in NextGen environments.
 (PL-48541, ZD-60437)

-Customers encountered problems with Pod Disruption Budgets (PDBs) in the Harness namespace, leading to issues during patching cycles due to incorrectly targeted PDB rules.
-We have updated the PDB rules for the `cloud-info`, `anomaly-detection`, `gateway`, and `next-gen-ui` services to accurately select the correct pods, ensuring smooth operations during maintenance activities.
+- Pod Disruption Budgets (PDBs) in the Harness namespace caused issues during patching cycles due to incorrectly targeted rules.
+Harness updated PDB rules for the `cloud-info`, `anomaly-detection`, `gateway`, and `next-gen-ui` services to select the correct pods, ensuring smooth operations during maintenance activities.
 (PL-49350, ZD-62353)

 ### Version 1.36.5<!--  May 06, 2024 -->